Britain wants binding obligations on access to EU financial market

 The EU has spoken only of “voluntary” cooperation in financial regulation.

+While a formal EU-UK trade deal would be legally binding once ratified, the European Commission said on Thursday that financial market access would not be included as that was a unilateral decision by Brussels.

-The financial sector has said that the EU system of market access, known as equivalence, is opaque, and access can be withdrawn in 30 days, making it unreliable.
+The financial sector has said that the EU system of market access, known as equivalence, is opaque and far patchier than Britain’s current unfettered access.
+It can also be withdrawn in 30 days, making it unreliable.

 Britain says it wants arrangements that will allow regulators on both sides to cooperate and build “enduring confidence” that can deal with rules as they “evolve”.